City of Palm Bay, FL

 Applicant will be disqualified if:

-1. Applicant convicted of a felony crime within five (5) years of the date of application;
+- Applicant convicted of a felony crime within five (5) years of the date of application;

-2. Applicant convicted of a misdemeanor crime within three (3) years of the date of
+OR - Applicant convicted of a misdemeanor crime within three (3) years of the date of

-3. Applicant has been convicted of ANY domestic violence offense, within five (5) years
+application, which will be handled on a case-by-case basis; OR - Applicant has been convicted of ANY domestic violence offense, within five (5) years

-of the date of application which will be handled on a case-by-case basis; OR
+of the date of application which will be handled on a case-by-case basis; OR - Applicant has any pending misdemeanor or felony charges; OR

-5. Applicant’s other criminal activity or history that may or may not disqualify them will be handled on a case-by-case basis.
+- Applicant’s other criminal activity or history that may or may not disqualify them will be handled on a case-by-case basis.

-• Misdemeanor (FS 775.08) shall mean any criminal offense that is punishable under the laws of this state, or that would be punishable if committed in this state, by a termof imprisonment in a county correctional facility, except an extended term, not in excess of one year.
+- Misdemeanor (FS 775.08) shall mean any criminal offense that is punishable under the laws of this state, or that would be punishable if committed in this state, by a termof imprisonment in a county correctional facility, except an extended term, not in excess of one year.
 Per F.S.
 775.083, a misdemeanor fine shall not exceed $1,000.

-• Felony (F.S.
+- Felony (F.S.
 775.08) shall mean any criminal offense that is punishable under the laws of this state, or that would be punishable if committed in this state, by death or imprisonment in a state penitentiary.
 A person shall be imprisoned in the state penitentiary for each sentence which, except an extended term, exceeds one year.

 (*Applicant may be disqualified if convicted any time of crimes of perjury, lascivious acts, exposure of sexual organs, prostitution, stalking, or the manufacturing, sale or delivery of drugs.)